 It has intelligent sound detection, which can recognize the difference between certain emergency and non-emergency sounds (like the sound of a smoke detector versus a crying baby).
 You can also create up to four alert zones that will monitor places like doors and windows without reacting to normal moving items in your home like ceiling fans.
 The Lyric C2 includes 24 hours of free cloud recording, and you get an 8 GB SD card for backup storage.
 If you want an SD card with more memory, the Lyric C2 supports up to 64 GB.

 The camera boasts a clear 1080p picture and a 145-degree wide angle view.
-It also has night vision; however, the our tests found that the night vision is not as clear as some competitors in this price range.
+The Honeywell Lyric C2 also has night vision; however, the our tests found that the night vision is not as clear as some competitors in this price range.
 The night vision quality is certainly good enough to see objects and people, but don’t expect a perfectly sharp night-vision image.
 Some customers have also complained about the sound clarity when using the two-way audio feature.
 But, all-in-all you should be happy with the features and price of the Lyric C2.

 Amazon’s Cloud Cam (see our full review here) is another great contender in the sub-$200 price range.
 With superior night vision and clear 1080p resolution at 30 frames per second, you’ll be impressed with the video quality.
 The two-way audio feature is clear and straightforward, and you can also speak through an Alexa device, like an Echo Spot.
-You can also ask Alexa to show you a live feed, and you can have your device alert you when the Cloud Cam detects motion.
-The motion detection feature can be overly sensitive though, especially if you’re using the free version.
+You can also ask

 Versatile and weatherproof, the Swann Smart security camera (see our full review here) is a great solution for those who want a camera they can use indoors or outdoors.
 Whether you’re looking to catch a teenager sneaking out of the house or keep an eye on a pet, this camera can do the job.

-With 1080p resolution, night vision with a range of 32 feet, audio, and heat-sensing motion detection, the Swann Smart camera has the basic features you need.
+With 1080p resolution, night vision with a range of 32 feet, audio, and heat-sensing motion detection, the Swann Smart Security Camera has the basic features you need.
 You also get local storage (seven days in 20-second clips) plus cloud storage, and you can add additional cloud storage if you purchase a membership plan.
 The downsides are that you don’t get some of the extra perks you’d get with a premium system, and some consumers have complained about the battery life.

 The Canary View (see our full review here) is a stylish device that looks very similar in appearance to the all-in-one Canary system.
-At $99, the Canary view boasts a variety of features, including compatibility with smart hubs like Alexa and Google Home, 1080p imaging, night vision, a 147-degree field of vision, motion detection, and person detection.
+At $99, the Canary view boasts a variety of features, including compatibility with smart hubs like

 One thing to know about the Canary View is that even some of the basic features, like two-way audio, require a subscription plan.
 The subscription plan costs $10 per month (or $99 annually).
 But, you can get the camera for free if you sign up for a two-year membership, or you can get the camera at a discount if you sign up for a one-year membership.